kellykohlleffel/Snowflake-Cortex-SL-Healthcare-Patient-Recidivism-Agentic/README_basic_agent.md

 ---

-**🚀 Experience the future of healthcare analytics with autonomous AI agents that transform complex clinical workflows into actionable insights through intelligent automation and multi-step reasoning - all powered by Snowflake's native AI capabilities with enhanced clinical pattern analysis and comprehensive monitoring.**
+**🚀 Experience the future of healthcare analytics with autonomous AI agents that transform complex clinical workflows into actionable insights through intelligent automation and multi-step reasoning - all powered by Snowflake's native AI capabilities.**